HarrisKomn/Haptics-Medical-Simulation/README.md

 diaphragm and thorac, which the user can interact with, in real-time.
 Finally, we report the results derived from conducted experiments which prove the validity of our application.
 We propose future work that will establish medical simulation in the field of medicine.

+## Virtual Environment

+The virtual environment includes the human lungs with dark pink, diahragm with dark red, bronchus with white and thorac with transparent grey.